songkick/mega_mutex/README.markdown

 ## Configure

-MegaMutex uses [memcache-client](http://seattlerb.rubyforge.org/memcache-client/) to store the mutex, so your infrastructure must be set up to use memcache servers.
+MegaMutex uses Dalii to store the mutex, so your infrastructure must be set up to use memcache servers.

 By default, MegaMutex will attempt to connect to a memcache on the local machine, but you can configure any number of servers like so: